DD Kashir

-Doordarshan launched the channel to counter extremist Pakistani propaganda in the Kashmir valley.
+Doordarshan launched the channel to counter extremist Pakistani propaganda in the Kashmir valley (this expression written in a Wikipedia page in this manner is so propagandist and misleading and needs the editors attention to make it objective).
 DD Kashir includes programmes focusing on Kashmiri culture and traditions and the history of Kashmir valley.
 One programme on Kashmir featured was Budhshah, which told the life of the historical Sultan Zain-ul-Abidin.
 It has in association with All India Radio established high power transmitters along the India-Pakistan border to counter Pakistani propaganda.